openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/ConfigBuilder.md

 ![Open config builder](../images/ConfBuild_Open_AAPS30.png)

 The **Config Builder** is the tab where you turn the modular features on and off.
-In the picture below, the boxes on the left-hand side (A) allow you to select which modules you want activated, the boxes on the right-hand side (C) allow you to view these as a tab (E) in **AAPS**.
+In the picture below, the boxes on the left-hand side (A) allow you to select which modules you want activated.
+By default, when opening the Config Builder, sections are collapsed to only show the active plugins.
+Click on the arrow (G) to show all available options.
+The boxes on the right-hand side (C) allow you to view the active modules as a tab (E) in **AAPS**.
 In case the right box is not activated, you can reach the function by using the hamburger menu (D) on the top left of the screen.
 See [Tab or hamburger menu](#tab-or-hamburger-menu) below.

 When there are additional settings available within the module, you can click on the cog wheel (B) which will take you to the specific settings within preferences.

 ![Config Builder boxes and cog wheel](../images/ConfBuild_ConfigBuilder_AAPS30.png)

 (Config-Builder-tab-or-hamburger-menu)=
 ## Tab or hamburger menu